GodOrGovern/sentiment-analysis/Readme.txt

     example_companies.xlsx:
         Workbook of company transcripts.
 One company per sheet, one transcript per column.

-    example_scores/:
-        The output of process_workbook("example_companies.xlsx", "keywords.xlsx", (2021, 3)).
-        Useful for testing weighted sentiment and plotting functions.
-        Would take several hours to reproduce.

     example_scores.zip:
         Contains the output of process_workbook("example_companies.xlsx", "keywords.xlsx", (2021, 3)).